-- The weight of capital seeking retail investments has weakened as investors grow wary of the uptake in online retailing, weak retail sales growth, the overall quality of the income streams and the ability to fund non income producing capital expenditure.
-Naturally investors have therefore become more selective with their investment choices which is affecting in the first instance secondary assets and assets located in non-metropolitan locations.
-Raising capital for retail investments has become more challenging, with any further yield and IRR compression limited/unlikely. - Australia is likely to continue to attract international retail brands.
-Australia's favourable macroeconomic conditions (relatively strong growth in population and consumption compared to other developed economies) and low international brand penetration (28%) to date enhances the case for entry into Australia. - We anticipate retail sales growth to remain moderate and potentially volatile from month to month in the near term with Victoria and New South Wales to be the strongest states.
-Sales growth in WA is likely to remain relatively modest as the state continues to adjust to reduced mining sector activity.
-Nationally, falling population growth, a slowing housing construction cycle, tighter lending criteria's and low household income growth will continue to be a headwind for sales growth. - Online retailing continues to trend higher as a percentage of total retail sales, and we anticipate that this trend will continue in the foreseeable future.
-Retailers are clearly embracing this retailing channel with domestic online sales growing at a faster rate than international sales.
-The emergence of Amazon has been very topical and has caused many commentators and analysts to raise concerns about the added pressure on bricks and mortar retailing. - We are still observing negative re-leasing spreads in many centres and portfolios.
-This issue is likely to persist where fixed rental increases exceed retail sales growth at centre level.
-With retailers continuing to experience trading headwinds the retail leasing market is expected to remain challenging. - Owners will continue to explore development opportunities to position their assets for future growth, accommodate new retailers or retail concepts and respond to competition threats, however the feasibility of new projects is growing more challenging.
-Development yields have tightened to the point where some projects may be deferred or scaled back, particularly as leasing risks remain a key challenge.
-However, developments remain an alternative to deploy capital where the opportunity to acquire quality assets is scarce. - Despite strong investment conditions, we recognise that property markets are cyclical and that we are close to the top of the current cycle.
-Property values will rise and fall according to current and future economic and market conditions.
+- The weight of capital seeking retail investments has weakened significantly as investors grow wary of the uptake in online retailing, concerns grow around rental growth and negative rent reversions and the ability to fund non income producing capital expenditure.
+In fact, the demand for retail investments in the wholesale and institutional markets is very low.
+Naturally, investors have become more selective which is affecting in the first instance secondary assets and assets located in non-metropolitan locations.
+However, these trends are likely to permeate the broader market.
+We have already observed valuation weakness or falls across most retail categories and there is a real risk that as further transactions materialise investment parameters will soften further. - We anticipate retail sales growth to remain very modest and low in some states and potentially volatile from month to month in the near term.
+Sales growth in WA is likely to remain subdued as the state's economy continues to adjust to reduced mining sector activity.
+Nationally, low population growth, a weak housing market, tighter lending criteria and low household income growth will continue to be a headwind for retail sales growth. - Online retailing continues to trend higher as a percentage of total retail sales, and this trend will continue in the foreseeable future.
+Retailers are clearly embracing this distribution channel, with domestic online sales growing at a faster rate than international online sales into Australia.
+Owners are responding to the challenge by focusing on tenancy mix and place making to enhance the customer's retail experience. - We are continuing to observe negative re-leasing spreads in most centres and portfolios.
+This issue will persist where fixed rental increases exceed retail sales growth at centre level.
+With retailers continuing to experience trading headwinds the retail leasing market is expected to remain challenging. - It is likely that development activity will slow to a trickle as tough retail leasing conditions and soft investment demand make it hard to support large projects. - We recognise that property markets are cyclical and that we are past the top of the current cycle.
+We are observing that many retail values are declining or at the risk of declining.